 - 1. What was the actual task?
 What did you do to prepare for the task?
 What did you do after the task? - 2.
 For what level (age, CEFR) was the task appropriate? - 3.
 How could you adapt the same task to higher or lower levels? - 4.
 Did you like the task?
 Why?
 Why not? - 5.
-Was the task authentic or specific to the classroom? - 6.
-Did the task emphasize interaction and meaning? - 7.
-Did the task end up with a product? - 8.
+Was the task authentic or specific to the classroom?
+[Very close to authentic] - 6.
+Did the task emphasize interaction and meaning?
+[Yes.
+Trainees were involved in a meaningful interaction] - 7.
+Did the task end up with a product?
+[Yes.
+A mascot] - 8.
 What was more important: process or product?